 Helpful Advice to Improve Outcomes with Ketamine Infusions

-There are many steps patients can take to improve their health outcomes with Ketamine Infusions.
+Steps patients can take to improve outcomes with Ketamine Infusions

-- Patients’ should talk with their provider about not taking benzodiazepines or any prescribed opiods on the day of their infusion.
+Patients’ should talk with their provider about not taking benzodiazepines or any prescribed opioids on the day of their infusion.

-- Patients working with therapists should consider doing a combined therapy session with ketamine.
+Patients working with therapists should consider doing a combined therapy session with ketamine.
 Restorative Health has had good results with PTSD, depression and anxiety patients resolving ongoing issues by combining ketamine infusions with therapy.
-For patients that don't have a therapist, Restorative Health can facilitate a referral.
+For patients that don't have a therapist, Restorative Health can facilitate a guide.

-Rita Rutland consulting with a patient in the patient's home about ketamine infusion treatment
+Rita Rutland consulting with a patient in office about ketamine treatments

 During the Ketamine Infusion